Is the Writing Center only for struggling writers?

 Does a consultation ensure that I will get an A on my paper?

 A consultation does not ensure the grade of a paper.
 In a consultation, we can talk about how well a paper seems to address the criteria of an assignment, about certain organizational strategies and sentence structures that are common to many disciplines, and how to proceed with the paper.
+We can’t predict or guarantee that you will receive a certain grade.

 Can a consultant evaluate or grade my paper?